 Bank on Yourself: A Better Way to Save and Pay for College

-Watch this video to learn how a specially designed dividend-paying whole life insurance policy from a Bank on Yourself Authorized Advisor may be the safest and best way to save for college tuition to meet the rising costs of education.
+Watch this video to learn how a specially designed dividend-paying whole life insurance policy from a Bank On Yourself Professional may be the safest and best way to save for college tuition to meet the rising costs of education.

 Here’s the full text of the video…